ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - **sourcetype=fortigate_utm** – Specifies Fortigate Unified Threat Management logs. *Why:* Captures firewall and web‑filter activity.
 - **Search term for JPEG file** – Links the known defacement artifact to potential C2 communication. *Why:* The same infrastructure may host C2 services.

-Immediately I noticed I could see the source IP (`src_ip`), the destination IP (`dest_ip`), and the URL (`url`) where the image was sent.
+Immediately I noticed I could see the source IP (`src_ip`), the destination IP (`dest_ip`), and the URL (`url`) where the external server the internal host contacted.
 I clicked the `url` field and saw the Fully Qualified Domain Name of the where the image was being called from on the attacker's host.
+All of this indicates the infected host made outbound requests to the external domain, which is a common indicator of beaconing to a C2 server.

 <p align="left">
   <img src="images/splunk-cyber-kill-chain-investigation-33.png?raw=true&v=2"